Siglinde Kallnbach: Biography

 From 1976 to 1983, Kallnbach studied at the Hochschule für bildende Künste in Kassel and attended the classes of Harry Kramer, Karl Oskar Blase, Georg Bussmann and Heiner Georgsdorf.
 She received a scholarship by the Evangelische Studienwerk Villigst.
 In 1977, Kallnbach spent an academic year in Auckland.
 In 1983, she graduated in fine arts, partly with the performance Examensperformance L(e)ine, and passed her Staatsexamen (Teacher Certificate Examination) in art education and English studies.
 Since that time, she has pursued her career as an international artist.
 In 1985, she was awarded a prize by the Robert Bosch Stiftung.
 Several trips led her to Oceania and South-East Asia in order to study, exhibit her work, or do art projects.
-Kallnbach held teaching positions at the Musahi University Tokyo, at the WAKO University Tokyo, at the Fachhochschule Bochum and the Kunstakademie Bad Reichenhall.
+Kallnbach held teaching positions at the Musashino Art University Tokyo, at the WAKO University Tokyo, at the Fachhochschule Bochum and the Kunstakademie Bad Reichenhall.
 In 2002, she finished training for multi-media design.
 Siglinde Kallnbach lives and works in Cologne.